 Karaoke bars, salsa clubs, sports bars, cocktail bars, live music resto-pubs, booming nightclubs (and pretty much every other kind of bar and club you can think of) line the streets of Zona Rosa.
 So if you want to have a crazy night out dancing and drinking – and follow it up with early-morning street tacos and elote (obviously) – then Zona Rosa is your neighborhood.

-Word to the wise: To me, this neighborhood does not feel safe after dark, so, be vigilant.
+Word to the wise: To me, this Mexico City neighborhood does not feel safe after dark, so, be vigilant.
 And chicas, definitely don’t walk the streets alone!

 During the daytime, there’s plenty of shopping to do (commercial shopping, not boutiques), and you can also check out Little Korea.
 And of course, you can walk along the most famous street in the city, Paseo de la Reforma, and stop by its crown jewel, the Monument of Independence (where Miguel Hidalgo and 13 other Mexican independence heroes are buried).